kevin0120/mix/plugins/outputs/cloudwatch/README.md

-## Amazon CloudWatch Output for Telegraf
+## Amazon CloudWatch Output for Rush

 This plugin will send metrics to Amazon CloudWatch.